mateeeeeee/Ola/README.md

   * `--domfrontier`: Print dominance frontiers to standard output
   * `--nollvm`: Use custom backend instead of LLVM backend
   * `--test`: Used for running g-tests
+  * `--timeout`: Used for detecting infinite loops during tests
   * `--Od`: No optimizations
   * `--O0`: Same as `--Od`
   * `--O1`: Optimize